Delapuspita77/numerical-method/README.md

-This is how I counting squared root with regula falsi method using C. I've added xlx file to show manually counting with excel
+This is how I counting squared root with regula falsi method using C. I've added xlsx file to show manually counting with excel